tidepool-org/data-model/device-data/types/bolus/dual-square.md

 See the explanation of this field in the documentation for [`normal`](normal.md) boluses.

+Note that a 0 for `normal` is allowable in more circumstances for a combo bolus than for a simple `normal` bolus: as long as the `extended` is non-zero for the combo bolus, `normal` may have a value of 0 *without* the requirement that a non-zero `expectedNormal` also be present.

 <!-- end normal -->

 * * * * *